-This site was created to share the status of bugs reported and features requested for Unreal Engine 4 with the Unreal Engine community.
+This site was created to share the status of bugs reported for Unreal Engine 4 with the Unreal Engine community.

-Due to the sophisticated nature of Unreal Engine 4, we receive a lot of bugs and feature requests from the helpful community.
-Some items may end up labeled as "Won't Fix", meaning we have decided to focus our finite resources elsewhere.
+Due to the sophisticated nature of Unreal Engine 4, we receive a lot of bugs from the helpful community.
+Some items may end up labeled as "Won't Fix" or "Won't Do", meaning we have decided to focus our finite resources elsewhere.
 This can happen for a few different reasons:

 Voting is a mechanism for you, the developer, to let us know what you find most important.
 Epic staff will take votes into consideration when making decisions about what issues to address and when, though a high amount of votes does not ensure an immediate issue resolution.
 You can track the issues you have voted on by clicking your account name in the upper right corner and choosing "My Votes".